 Zivix has multiple patents on a method to precisely detect the position of a fingertip.
 It uses a small amount of infrared light that makes a fingertip glow, and receptors can then read where the fingertip is, and track its movements.

-A rechargeable lithium battery is included inside the JamStik.
+A rechargeable lithium battery is included inside the jamstik.
 This can be recharged via the USB port.
-A charger is supplied, but it is also compatible with existing chargers such as the Apple iPhone and iPAD chargers.
+USB charging block power supplies, such as the Apple charging blocks compatible with iPad and iPhone.

 Yes, MIDI is output on both the USB connector and by wireless WIFI.
 The WIFI signal that is received is put in the format of CORE-MIDI and is compatible with the wide variety of MIDI apps on IOS and PC devices.